-Do you meet all the exam eligibility requirements?
-Complete the online Certification Application which includes: submission of the Portfolio Package (including Letters of Recommendation) for review and an Exam Application upon Portfolio Package approval.
-If you meet all the eligibility requirements, you do not need to become a Candidate prior to submitting the portfolio materials then applying for the exam.
-You will have up to 5 years to pass the exam before resubmitting a complete Portfolio Package.
+If you meet all the eligibility requirements outlined in the Certification Handbook, you do not need to become a Candidate prior to submitting the portfolio materials and applying for the exam.
+You will have up to 5 years to pass the exam and submit your portfolio package.

-An architect who does not pass the examination on his or her first attempt may elect to retake the exam during the next testing window for a maximum of five years before resubmitting a Portfolio Package and Exam Application is required.
-Click here to download the Application to Re-Exam.
-In 2020, there is ZERO fee to re-exam.
-The deadline to submit this form for the 2020 exam testing window is June 1, 2020.
+An architect who does not pass the examination on his or her first attempt may elect to retake the exam during the next testing window for a maximum of five years before resubmitting an Exam Application and Portfolio Package is required.

 - Re-examination Application - $100